RoelYoon/CP-Club-Website-And-API/README.md

 As long as you made the local repository using `git clone`, the `origin` of the repository is automatically assigned to this repository.
 ## Automatic Deployment With Github Action (Optional)
-This section gives instructions on automating the [previous section](#updating-the-web-server)
+This section gives instructions on automating the [previous section](#updating-the-web-server).
 ## Fixing Baekjoon Scrapers

 ## Modifying Frontend